How To Polish Aluminum Engine Parts

 Buffing wheels are available in different diameters.
 Since my DIY sander is small, I use 6" buffing wheels.

-TIP: If you need more buffing wheel surface, mount two of the same wheels next to each other.
+TIP: If you need more buffing wheel surface, you can mount two of the same wheels next to each other.

 After several months, the lustre of the polished aluminum fades.
 To bring the shine back up; clean off any dust or dirt, scuff with a Scotch-Brite pad (fine, not coarse), then apply a small amount of polish.